violet-42/DMAF-Net/README.md

 <img src="assets/architecture.jpg" />
 </div>

+### When our paper is accepted, we will publish our code.

 ###  Installation
 All our experiments are implemented based on the PyTorch framework with one 24G NVIDIA Geforce RTX 3090 GPU, and we recommend installing the following package versions:
 - python=3.9.21